Karen White: Life and career

 White was born in Tulsa, Oklahoma, and during her childhood lived in numerous states and also in Venezuela and London, England, where she graduated from The American School in London.
 She attended college at Tulane University in New Orleans, Louisiana, where she obtained a Bachelor of Science in management.

 Most of White's novels are based in the low-country of the southeastern United States.
 Her first book, In the Shadow of the Moon was a double finalist for the Romance Writers of America RITA Award.
 The Girl on Legare Street reached The New York Times Best Seller list in November 2009.
 On Folly Beach, published in May 2010, was also a NYT bestseller.
 White has published 27 novels to date, with the latest book, The Attic on Queen Street, released in November 2021.
-In addition to her solo work, White has also co-authored four novels with Beatriz Williams and Lauren Willig; the most recent, The Lost Summers of Newport, was released in May 2022.
+In addition to her solo work, White has also co-authored five novels with Beatriz Williams and Lauren Willig; the most recent, The Author's Guide to Murder was released in November 2024.

 White is married to Timothy J. White, a US banker, with two children, and resides near Atlanta, Georgia.
 White is currently published by Berkley, a division of Penguin Random House.